Anniepoo/swiplchrtut/index.md

 Some parts of the material, notably the chapter on constraint systems, depend on a knowledge of constraint programming.

-If you want to understand making constraint systems, at least read the intro chapter of my [clp(fd) tutorial](/swipltuts/clpfd/clpfd.html), the Prolog clpfd library notes, and the entries for attributed variables in the SWI-Prolog manual.
+If you want to understand making constraint systems, at least read the intro chapter of my link:/swipltuts/clpfd/clpfd.html[clp(fd) tutorial]
+, the Prolog clpfd library notes, and the entries for attributed variables in the SWI-Prolog manual.

 The emphasis of this tutorial is *not* on the theory.
 The author